semuxproject/semux-core/docs/Virtual-Machine-Contracts.md

 }
 ```

-## Compiling a contract
+## Compiling the contract
-Use a tool like [Remix](https://remix.ethereum.org/) to compile your solidity into bytecode
+Use a tool like https://remix.ethereum.org/ to compile your solidity into bytecode

 * Select the compiler that matches your version.
 * Select the EVM Version `constantinople`